 * Operates standard school equipment such as laminator, copier, audiovisual, etc.

 * Organizes classroom supplies and assists students with use.

 * Escorts children to and from various rooms and provide lunchroom, playground, and bus loading area supervision as needed.

 * Assists in the administration of basic first aid as needed.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Ability to communicate clearly and concisely, both orally and in writing.
 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
-Ability to effectively communicate in one-on-one and small group situations to parents, students, and other employees of the District.
+Ability to communicate effectively in one-on-one and small group situations to parents, students, and other employees of the District.
 Ability to add, subtract, multiply, and divide in all units of measure.
 Ability to solve practical problems and deal with a variety of concrete variables.
 Ability to interpret and implement a variety of instructions furnished in written, oral, diagram, or schedule form.
-Ability to work in a friendly manner and to develop effective working relationships with students, staff and the school community.
+Ability to work in a friendly manner and to develop effective working relationships with students, staff, and the school community.
 Ability to perform duties with awareness of all District requirements, Board of Education policies, and applicable State and Federal laws.

 PHYSICAL DEMANDS AND WORK ENVIRONMENT: